 Losing weight with your dog

-Exercise and healthy eating are good habits for you AND your dog
+Exercise and healthy eating are good habits for you AND your dog.

 A chubby puppy can be pretty cute, but declining health and joint problems are far less adorable.
 Statistics show that 40% of American dogs are overweight, a stat that mirrors how overweight their owners are, too.
 For a long time, people have known that having a pet can keep you healthy—merely petting a dog or cat lowers blood pressure and stress levels.
 With obesity reaching epidemic proportions, people are starting to turn to their pets for another health benefit: weight loss.